Impact of the COVID-19 pandemic on sports

 The COVID-19 pandemic caused the most significant disruption to the worldwide sporting calendar since World War II.
-Across the world and to varying degrees, sports events have been cancelled or postponed.
+Across the world and to varying degrees, sports events were cancelled or postponed.
 The 2020 Summer Olympics in Tokyo were rescheduled to 2021.
-At the time, spectators had no games to watch and players no games to play.
-Only a few countries and territories, such as Hong Kong, Turkmenistan, Belarus, and Nicaragua, continued professional sporting matches as planned.
+Only a few countries and territories—such as Hong Kong, Turkmenistan, Belarus, and Nicaragua—continued professional sporting matches as planned.

 International multi-sport events

 Summer Olympics

-The 2020 Summer Olympics and Paralympics were scheduled to take place in Tokyo starting 24 July and 25 August respectively.
+The 2020 Summer Olympics and Paralympics were scheduled to take place in Tokyo, starting 24 July and 25 August, respectively.
 Although the Japanese government had taken extra precautions to help minimize the outbreak's impact in the country, qualifying events were being canceled or postponed almost daily.
-According to Japanese public broadcaster NHK, Tokyo 2020 organizing-committee chief executive Toshiro Muto voiced concerns on 5 February, that COVID-19 might "throw cold water on the momentum toward the Games."
+According to Japanese public broadcaster NHK, Tokyo 2020 organizing-committee chief executive Toshiro Muto voiced concerns on 5 February that COVID-19 might "throw cold water on the momentum toward the Games."